High School Subject Selection to Help You Get Into Your Dream School

 How to Choose the Right High School Subjects

 Choosing the right high school courses is a huge part of preparing for college.
-According to a study done in 2019 by the National Association for College Admission Counseling, three of the most important factors in admissions decisions have to do with the courses you take in high school:
+According to a study by the National Association for College Admission Counseling, three of the most important factors in admissions decisions have to do with the courses you take in high school:

 Factor Considerable Importance Moderate Importance Limited Importance No Importance